Weather Alerts for Central OR

 Details:

-inches possible.
-Winds could gust as high as 40 mph over high and
+could gust as high as 45 mph over high and exposed terrain.

-* IMPACTS...Travel may be very difficult to impossible.
+* IMPACTS...Travel may be difficult with delays in your commute.
 The

 Information: